 I found that I love to run as soon as I wake up in the morning because I really like just getting it out of the way.
 It reduces the chance I talk myself out of it on the hard days where I don’t want to do anything.
 It happens to the best of us…

 So I normally get up at around 6am to get running so it’s way easier if have my outfit picked out or at least readily available.

 I try to lay out the clothes I’ll run in the next day and charge up my Apple Watch and headphones so I can be ready to go.
 This also leads to me one important part too….

 MAKE SURE YOU HAVE A GOOD PAIR OF RUNNING SHOES!

 Even though you are new to running, you want to ensure you have a solid pair of running shoes.
 If you don’t, you run the risk of injury or simply just being in pain once you are done running.
 Trust me, I’ve had blisters and sore feet after a run.
 I highly do not recommend.

 If you are not sure where to start, check out Runners’ World.
 They have a few great articles reviewing some of the best running shoes so they can help guide you.
 Keep in mind they will ask you to subscribe after you review a few articles.
 Try opening in incognito window. you’re welcome 🙂

-I recently picked up Hoka’s Clifton 6, which you can review by clicking on the picture above.
+I recently picked up Hoka’s Clifton 6 and they are great!
 I have them in the funky blue and white ones and I absolutely love them.
 They are comfy with a lot of cushion that provides a lot of support for long distance running.
 You may have to try a few shoes until you find the one that works for your foot.
 Everyone is different, so keep that in mind.